1995parham/ventoy.json/README.md

 ## Introduction

-[ventoy](https://www.ventoy.net/en/index.html) is A New Bootable USB Solution and here is my configuration on it to have theme and also support my images.
+[Ventoy](https://www.ventoy.net/en/index.html) is a bootable USB solution that supports multiple ISO in a single flash drive and here is my configuration for it to have theme and also support different operating systems and distributions images.

 ```
 ├─ 📂 drivers